Backflow & Cross-Connection Prevention

 - If you choose to abandon your well: Proper abandonment procedures, per Washington state law WAC 173-160, using a licensed well driller.
 Capping the well or pulling the pump is not proper abandonment and will require installation of a state-approved reduced-pressure backflow assembly device.

-If you have any questions concerning backflow installations, certified testers, or approved backflow prevention device please contact the Water Department by phone at 360-835-2662, or email Travis Davis or email Brian Wilson.
+If you have any questions concerning backflow installations, certified testers, or approved backflow prevention device please contact the Water Department by phone at 360-835-2662, or email Travis Davis or email Ryan Baker.

 Customers and testers can submit backflow test reports directly to the City by email.